satiwari26/particles/README.md

-# particles
+# particles canvas effect

-vanilla javascript to create the animation of particles. this animation will be further used in different projects based on the requirement of the devloper
+1. Used vanilla javascript to devlop the canvas and create particles animation.
+2. Used circle collision algorithm to detect if particles are colliding and changed their trajactory based on the cursor position.